English Ivy – An Essay on Control

 PULL IT OUT

 I’m often asked for tips on the best method to attack English ivy.
 As you already know from my holiday weekend, manually ripping it out is one of my recommended techniques.
 It is sweaty and laborious but it is often the only way to proceed when ivy runs close to ornamental plants.
-It is also surprisingly fast since a long length of vine can come out with a single heave.
+It is also surprisingly quick to accomplish since a long length of vine can come out with a single heave.

 Given a large area between trees, I think an initial mowing would get chemical control off to a good start.
 Be sure to check for hidden stones, stumps, wire and sinkholes before you push your mower into an ivy sanctuary.
 When new leaves emerge a few weeks later hit them hard with one of the herbicides mentioned above.